awsdocs/amazon-s3-developer-guide/doc_source/replication-status.md

   For example, suppose that you specify the object prefix `TaxDocs` in your replication configuration to tell Amazon S3 to replicate only objects with the key name prefix `TaxDocs`\.
 Any objects that you upload that have this key name prefix—for example, `TaxDocs/document1.pdf`—will be replicated\.
 For object requests with this key name prefix, Amazon S3 returns the `x-amz-replication-status` header with one of the following values for the object's replication status: `PENDING`, `COMPLETED`, or `FAILED`\.
 **Note**
 If object replication fails after you upload an object, you can't retry replication\.
 You must upload the object again\.
+Objects transition to a `FAILED` state for issues such as missing S3 Replication role permissions, AWS KMS permissions, or bucket permissions\.
+For temporary failures, such as if a bucket or region is unavailable, replication status will not transition to `FAILED`, but will remain `PENDING`\.
+After the resource is back online, S3 Replication will resume replicating those objects\.
 + When you request an object from the destination bucket, if the object in your request is a replica that Amazon S3 created, Amazon S3 returns the `x-amz-replication-status` header with the value `REPLICA`\.

 You can find the object replication status using the console, the AWS Command Line Interface \(AWS CLI\), or the AWS SDK\.